 Guided New York City bike tours are a great way to experience favorite iconic attractions.
 We offer two (2) distinct and memorable 2-hour leisure bike tours.
 Central Park bike tour departs from 203 West 58th Street.
 Brooklyn Bridge bike tour departs from 145 Nassau Street.
 Check websites for start times and details.

 We'll do the peddling and storytelling.
-Take a seat and treat yourself to a private guided tour of Central Park by Pedicab.
+Take a seat and treat yourself to a private Central Park Pedicab tour.
 Learn more.

 Use coupon code: CPBTT30 for immediate 30% discount on Central Park bike tour!

-Use coupon code: BBBTT30 for immediate 30% discount on Brooklyn Bridge bike tour!
+Use coupon code: BBBRT30 for immediate 30% discount on Brooklyn Bridge bike tour!